 Travel was predominantly a luxury that was affordable only to a wealthy few.
 With the changing times, rapid economic development, and liberal thinking more and more Chinese belonging to all ages, genders, and financial statuses are able to afford a vacation abroad.

-According to a UN report, Chinese rank number 1 in the world for their spending on international tourism.
-According to a survey conducted on Chinese tourists and international hotels, sightseeing is the preferred activity of Chinese tourists, with an inclination to stay at 3-4 start hotels.
-Also, it is found that Chinese travellers to New Zealand are the highest spenders there.
+According to a UN report, the Chinese rank number 1 in the world for their spending on international tourism.
+According to a survey conducted on Chinese tourists and international hotels, sightseeing is the preferred activity for Chinese tourists, with an inclination to stay at 3-4 star hotels.
+Also, it is found that Chinese travelers to New Zealand are the highest spenders there.